 Within the field of full digital freight train operations, on the basis of the developed, tested and specified technology (e.g. DAC and Hybrid Coupler for Locos as well as further components), demonstrators and pilots in Europe (incl.
 CEE/SEE) are to be organised to validate, assess, evaluate and show the required functionality and added value of the new solutions, technologies and the numerous additional train functions that will be possible through automation and digitalization.
 Tests in daily operational conditions will prove the functionality and demonstrate market readiness for freight operation enhancing harmonised operations.
+If the vehicles fitted with DAC need to be authorised, the specifications of DAC shall be complete and preferably all remaining identified risks and open points closed, such as specific requirements for ATEX environments, running dynamic behaviour in locomotives with hybrid coupling systems, longitudinal compressive forces in track gauges other than 1435 mm, reliability requirements, etc.

-This will be provide valuable findings for various TSI revisions that will come up during the EU-RAIL JU period, enable necessary safety analysis or safe system integration followed by authorisation prerequisite for deployment.
+This will provide valuable findings for various TSI revisions that will come up during the EU-RAIL JU period, enable necessary safety analysis or safe system integration followed by authorisation prerequisite for deployment.
 Testing infrastructure, assets (locos, wagons) and operational staff/experts for the application of technology (operational real application) and maintenance are to be provided.
 For the most efficient and representative demonstration for Europe, a demonstration program (which will include accession and main lines, customer sidings, departure sidings, shunting yards and freight terminals).
-The demonstration program will consist of two main focus areas, being operations (associated to e.g. preparation and train run) and shunting operations (border stations with major shunting operations and at least one national fully automated yard), also in respect to preparing the migration phase (including all respective topics for management of damaged vehicles and operations within workshops).
+The demonstration program will consist of two main focus areas, being operations (associated to e. g. preparation and train run) and shunting operations (border stations with major shunting operations and at least one national fully automated yard), also in respect to preparing the migration phase (including all respective topics for management of damaged vehicles and operations within workshops).